This page provides guidelines for configuring basic SAML authentication.

 Configure SAML Attribute Mapping (Optional)

-From SAML Attribute Mappings, you can specify how SAML-authenticated users are identified in the AppDynamics Tenant with the following:
+From SAML Attribute Mappings, you can specify how SAML-authenticated users are identified in the AppDynamics Controller with the following:

 - Username Attribute: Unique identifier for the user in the SAML response.
 This value corresponds to the AppDynamics

-usernamefield, so the value must be unique among all SAML users in the Tenant account.
+usernamefield, so the value must be unique among all SAML users in the Controller account.
 Given the sample response below, the value for this setting would be

 - Display Name Attribute: The informal name for the user corresponding to the AppDynamics Name field.
 Given the sample response, this value would be

-- Email Attribute: The user's email address corresponding to the AppDynamics email field.
+- Email Attribute: The user's email address, corresponding to AppDynamics email field.
 Given the sample response, this value would be

 Map SAML-Authenticated Users to AppDynamics Roles

-From SAML Group Mappings, you can map SAML-authenticated users to one of the Tenant roles:
+From SAML Group Mappings, you can map SAML-authenticated users to one of the Controller roles:

 Configure Default Permissions